 - changes.txt: log file of toolbox evolutions.

-The Loudness toolbox for Matlab is compatible with any operating system on which Matlab is installed with the Signal Processing toolbox.
+The Loudness toolbox for Matlab is compatible with any operating system that has Matlab installed with a Signal Processing toolbox.

-For any remark or suggestion, please contact Genesis' support at firstname.lastname@example.org
+For any comments or suggestions, please contact Genesis' support at email@example.com

-GENESIS wishes to thank all the people and partners who helped in building and developping this Loudness Toolbox project.
+GENESIS would like to thank all the people and partners who helped in building and developping this Loudness Toolbox project.